 Cover letters are not often requested but when they are it’s because companies want to see how well (or not) you communicate.

 Will you be able to send an emails without typos, abbreviations and emoji’s?
 Do you pay attention to detail or will you tell the client I’ve attached the latest meeting pan for ur approval?
 Are you too formal, not formal enough?
 Follow these tips, and your cover letter will be as awesome as you are!

 Write a great cover letter in 3 short paragraphs

 - 1st Paragraph: Introduce yourself (pull this from your elevator speech), list what position you’re applying to, how you heard about the job; if you were referred by someone, mention their name and how you know them.

 - 2nd Paragraph: Discuss your greatness!
+It is critical that you take a good look at the job description so you know what the company is looking for.
 What can you do to make their company better?
 They need someone who can write good web copy, and you just did that in a school project.
 You don’t know HTML, but you know Java.
 You’re a quick learner, and can teach others too.